Rogdham/pyzstd/index.rst

     This section contains function :py:func:`compress`, :py:func:`richmem_compress`, :py:func:`decompress`.

     .. hint::
-        If there is a big number of same type individual data, reuse a :ref:`stream <stream_classes>` object may eliminate the small overhead of creating context / setting parameters / loading dictionary.
+        If there is a big number of same type individual data, reuse a stream object may eliminate the small overhead of creating context / setting parameters / loading dictionary.

+        | For compression: see :py:class:`ZstdCompressor`, :py:class:`RichMemZstdCompressor`.
+        | For decompression: see :py:class:`EndlessZstdDecompressor`.

 .. py:function:: compress(data, level_or_option=None, zstd_dict=None)